T-tests in R – Learn to perform & use it today itself!

-Today, in this tutorial, we will be going to learn what is T-Tests in R. Along with this, we will learn how to perform t-tests in R and various uses of T-Test in R. Also, we will look at various types of t-test in R like one sample t-test, Welch t-test etc.
+In this tutorial, we are going to learn what is T-tests in R. Along with this, we will learn how to perform T-tests in R and its various uses.
+Also, we will look at various types of T-test in R like one sample and Welch T-test etc.

 t.test(y~x) # where y is numeric and x is a binary factor